-At the time of the remedial investigations, the ground surface elevation of outdoor portions of Parcel 1 was generally at +5.5 to +16 feet.
-A hill in the northeastern corner of Parcel 1 extended to elevation +32 feet.
+At the time of the remedial investigations, the ground surface elevation of outdoor portions of Parcel 3 was generally at +5.1 to +6.8 feet.
 The elevations for the project are referenced to Queens Borough Datum (2.725 feet above mean sea level).

-The remedial investigation included over 310 soil borings, 14 groundwater monitoring wells and 1 piezometer installed on Parcel 1 between 1989 and 2005.
-Results from the remedial investigation indicated that the top 6 to 16 feet of soil on Parcel 1 consisted of miscellaneous fill.
+The remedial investigation included over 111 soil borings and 13 groundwater monitoring wells installed on Parcel 3 between 1989 and 2005.
+Results from the remedial investigation indicated that the top 6 to 17 feet of soil on Parcel 3 consisted of miscellaneous fill.
 The fill was variable, ranging from silty clay to sand with anthropogenic materials including brick, ash and cinders.
-This fill was underlain at some locations by a layer of old river deposits consisting of organic clayey silt and peat up to 17 feet thick on the western end of Parcel 1.
-Organic deposits, consisting of soft gray organic silty clay, generally less than 10 feet thick, were found directly below the fill at some locations.
-Below the fill and organic deposits was a layer of sand 30 to 60 feet thick, consisting of fine to coarse sand with varying percentages of silt and gravel.
-A stiff clay or silty clay stratum was encountered beneath the sand at a depth of 35 to 70 feet below grade (elevations -30 to -60 feet).
+This fill was underlain by a layer of old river deposits consisting of organic clayey silt and peat, as thick as 40 feet adjacent to the Flushing River.
+A 10 to 40 foot thick layer of sand, containing varying amounts of fine silt and gravel, was found below the organic layer in the northern and western portions of Parcel 3.
+In the southern portion, the organic layer was underlain by a 5 to 25 foot thick layer of soft clay containing varying amounts of silt and sand.
+A layer of stiffer clay and clayey silt was encountered beneath the sand and softer clay layers at depths of 55 to 100 feet below grade.
+Pockets of boulders and gravel, roughly 5 feet thick were encountered in all the strata throughout the site.
 A pre-remediation geologic cross-section of Parcels 1, 2 and 3 of the Property is shown in Figure 3.

-Based on water level measurements in the former Property monitoring wells, the groundwater table was encountered on Parcel 1 generally from about elevation -1.5 to

-+2.4 feet.
-The general groundwater flow direction on Parcel 1 was westerly, and appeared to be somewhat tidally influenced and locally influenced by a New York City Department of Environmental Protection (NYCDEP) sewer pump house located in the southwestern area of Parcel 1.
-Groundwater elevations for both pre-remediation and post-remediation monitoring wells are included in Tables 1 and 2, respectively.
+Based on water level measurements in the former Property monitoring wells, the preremediation groundwater table was encountered on Parcel 3 generally from about elevation -1.5 to +2.4 feet.
+The general groundwater flow direction on Parcel 3 was westerly, and appeared to be tidally influenced.
+Groundwater elevations for both preremediation and post-remediation monitoring wells are included in Tables 1 and 2, respectively.
 A pre-remediation groundwater flow map is shown in Figure 4.